Working with Fonts

-The line spacing of a font is the vertical distance between the baselines of two consecutive lines of text.
-Thus, the line spacing includes the blank space between lines along with the height of the character itself.
+Font line spacing is the vertical distance between the baselines of two consecutive lines of text.
+So line spacing includes the blank space between lines along with the height of the character itself.

-The LineSpacing property was introduced in the Font class to obtain this value as shown in the example given below:
+The LineSpacing property was introduced to the Font class to obtain this value, as shown in the example below:

-The Font class provides EmphasisMark property to get or set EmphasisMark enumeration values to be applied in the formatting.
-The code example given below demonstrates how to set EphasisMark property.
+Some East Asian languages use a special emphasis mark to indicate an emphasis.
+The Font class provides the EmphasisMark property to get or set the EmphasisMark enumeration values to be applied when formatting.